961almah/random-password-generator/README.md

 It allows the user to generate a random combination of lowercase, uppercase, numeric and special characters of up to 128 characters.

 This project was designed with HTML and CSS and powered by JavaScript.

+You may use the application by clicking this link https://961almah.github.io/random-password-generator/